 In order to send an SMS to yourself you will need a mobile number in a user profile and active SMS subscription.
 If you have company admin access you can edit your user profile or create a new one if none exist.

-Navigate to App Data > User Profiles and you can select create user profile.
 Add your mobile number in the format - international dial code (not including prefixed zeroes 00) followed by mobile number (not including prefixed zero 0) set SMS subscription to yes, and save the profile.